More Australians are turning to exchange-traded funds (ETFs) to grow their retirement savings, as evidenced by a series of recent product launches.

 underperforming funds and unnecessary expenses like sports sponsorships and stadium

-naming rights,” the firm pointed out.
+naming rights,” the firm said.

 Instead, founder and CEO Chris Brycki said that “super should be simple”.